enyuchou/furry-fiesta/README.md

 ## SMTP - Automatic email sending system

 Simple Mail Transfer Protocol (SMTP) is the Python module that can automatically send out emails to multiple receivers.
-More information can refer to Real Python artical _"Sending Emails with Python"_, in which it teaches Python learners how to build an automated email sending system.
+More information can refer to Real Python artical _"Sending Emails with Python"_, in which it teaches Python learners how to build an automated email sending system.  <br><br/>

-As mentioned above, the aim of my work was to send different files to different business partners, the first step was to manage the database.

-The most important thing of sending the customized email is to align the partner names.
+As mentioned above, the aim of my work was to send different files to different business partners, the most important thing is to align the partners' names.  <br><br/>

 ```py
 file_list = []